darksylinc/ogremeshy/bin/Release/Readme.txt

 * On OpenGL, the render window may not be updated after resizing one of the docked windows.
 To fix this, resize the main window or minimize & restore
 * When loading resources.cfg, it attempts to load _all_ resources it founds, some of them may crash the viewer even if they're not materials
 * Free mode camera is not yet supported, despite being displayed in the menu
-* In Linux, the colour picker dialogs don't work correctly.

 THANKS:
 ======